 Section 4.
 Vacancies

-In the event of a vacancy in any Chapter office, the Steering Committee will appoint a replacement for the remainder of the term.
-Any individual that was recalled by membership shall not be eligible for appointment for any Chapter office until the next Steering Committee election.
+In the event of a vacancy in any Chapter office, a replacement will be elected by the next General Meeting taking place at least 3 weeks after such a vacancy exists.
+The election will proceed as outlined for normal Chapter Conventions.
+Any individual that was recalled by membership shall not be eligible for election to any Chapter office until the next Steering Committee election.

 Section 5.
 Co-Chairs